yhhhli/RegNet-Pytorch/README.md

 Pytorch 1.1.0+

-[thop](https://github.com/Lyken17/pytorch-OpCounter) to calculate the flosp and params
+[thop](https://github.com/Lyken17/pytorch-OpCounter) to calculate the flops and params

 ### CIFAR10